Keon-Kim-0/Poshmark-Auto-Share/README.md

 # Poshmark-Auto-Share

-Got frustrated that all extensions charge up to hundreds of dollarrs a month for such a simple feature.
-So I've made my own!
+Frustrated that all extensions charge up to hundreds of dollarrs a month for such a simple feature?
 This type of software is very simple and should not be gate-kept with premium payments.

 p.s) Please dont mind the name, it was originally made for my significant other.